ARES

 How to Join ARES®

-Register for the Amateur Radio Emergency Service® online by visiting http://www.aresdb.com/.
-More information can be found on the ARRL website at http://www.arrl.org/ares.
+Register for the Amateur Radio Emergency Service® online by visiting https://www.aresdb.com/.
+More information can be found on the ARRL website at https://www.arrl.org/ares.

 In the Morongo Basin